kubernetes/contributor-site/content/en/blog/2024/cncf-dhhwg/cncf-dhhwg-spotlight.md

 ## Expanding DEI Efforts and Future Vision
 **SK: The importance of allies in driving change is clear.
 Beyond the DHHWG, are you involved in any other DEI groups or initiatives within the tech community?**

 **CP**: As mentioned above, I'm working on an initiative called ABIDE, which is still work in progress.
 I don't want to share too much about it yet, but what I can say is that the DHHWG will be part of it and that we just started a Blind and Visually Impaired WG (BVIWG).
-ABIDE will start by focusing on accessibility, so if anyone reading this has an idea for another WG, please reach out to me via CNCF Slack @Catherine Paganini.
+ABIDE will start by focusing on accessibility, so if anyone reading this has an idea for another WG, please reach out to me via the CNCF Slack @Catherine Paganini.

 **SK: What does the future hold for the DHHWG?
 Can you share details about any ongoing or upcoming initiatives?**